 Consumer Protection Unit

-The Wyoming Consumer Protection Act (Act) prohibits businesses from taking advantage of consumers through various types of misrepresentations, and unfair or deceptive acts or practices.
-The Act authorizes the Attorney General to file a lawsuit when he has reasonable cause to believe that a business has violated the Act and that proceedings would be in the public interest.
+The Consumer Protection Unit (CPU) at the Wyoming Attorney General's Office aims to educate and protect consumers, and enforce Wyoming's Consumer Protection Act (Act).
+The Act prohibits businesses from taking advantage of consumers through various types of misrepresentations, and unfair or deceptive acts or practices.
+The Act also authorizes the Attorney General to file a lawsuit when he has reasonable cause to believe that a business has violated the Act and that proceedings would be in the public interest.

-There are other options available to you to assist you with resolving your complaint.
-Some of these options are described here.
+There are other options available to assist you with resolving your complaint.
+The Wyoming Attorney General's Office is not the only agency that can assist consumers.
+Learn more about other helpful agencies here.
 You might also consider hiring a private attorney to assist you.

-Details regarding recent cases resolved by the Attorney General's Office can be found on this page.
+Details regarding investigations, enforcement actions, and other matters resolved on behalf of consumers by the Attorney General's Office can be found on our recent cases page.

 Toll Free in Wyoming (800) 438-5799